Skip to Main Content Back to Top Let's Talk

 When someone owes money, a court may order a payroll garnishment (also called a wage garnishment).
 The order itself may be called a levy or writ of garnishment.

-Many Americans have debt, and a fairly common result of this is payroll garnishments.
-Every large- and medium-sized employer will likely deal with wage garnishment orders at some point – even small employers may receive these notices occasionally.
+Many Americans have debt and a common result of this is payroll garnishments.
+Every medium-sized and large-sized employer will likely deal with wage garnishment orders at some point and even small employers may receive these notices occasionally.

 Employers need to comply with court and other legal orders by garnishing employees’ wages for the correct amount.
 However, as wage garnishment rules can be complicated, this is not always a simple process.